-Eccentricity (e) — Shape of the ellipse, describing how elongated it is compared to a circle.
+Eccentricity (e) — Describe how elongated the shape of the ellipse is when compared to a circle.

-Semimajor axis (a) — Sum of the periapsis and apoapsis distances divided by two.
+Semimajor axis (a) — The sum of the periapsis and apoapsis distances divided by 2.
 Periapsis is the point at which an orbiting object is closest to the center of mass of the body it is orbiting.
 Apoapsis is the point at which an orbiting object is farthest away from the center of mass of the body it is orbiting.
 For classic two-body orbits, the semimajor axis is the distance between the centers of the bodies.

 These two elements define the orientation of the orbital plane in which the ellipse is embedded:

-Inclination (i) — Vertical tilt of the ellipse with respect to the reference plane, measured at the ascending node.
+Inclination (i) — The vertical tilt of the ellipse with respect to the reference plane measured at the ascending node.
 The ascending node is the location where the orbit passes upward through the reference plane (the green angle i in the diagram).
 The tilt angle is measured perpendicular to the line of intersection between orbital plane and the reference plane.
 Any three points on an ellipse defines the ellipse orbital plane.